ahuacate/pve-homelab/README.md

 <hr>

 # 7. Tails OS VM
 Tails is a portable operating system that protects against surveillance and censorship.
-Tails uses the Tor network to protect your privacy online and help you avoid censorship.
+Tails use the Tor network to protect your privacy online and help you avoid censorship.

 ## 7.1.
 Installation
 Use our Easy Script installer.
 Follow our Easy Script installation prompts.